TRHarsha/DevOps/4_Basic_of_LINUX.md

-# Basics of LINUX Notes
+# 4. Basics of LINUX

 ## 4.1 Features of LINUX